iamaniketdutta/covid19-email-notification/README.md

 ## 🐛 Bugs or Requests

-If you encounter any problems feel free to open an [issue](https://github.com/iamaniketdutta/covid19-email-notification/issues/new)on GitHub and I'll look into it.
+If you encounter any problems feel free to open an [issue](https://github.com/iamaniketdutta/covid19-email-notification/issues/new) on GitHub and I'll look into it.
 Pull request are also welcome.

 ## 🗒️ License